Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

-\textbf{Random Feature Attention}: Transformers have a major shortcoming with regards to time and memory complexity, which hinder attention scaling up and thus limiting higher-order interactions.
+\textbf{Random Feature Attention}: Transformers have a major shortcoming with regard to time and memory complexity, which hinders attention scaling up and thus limits higher-order interactions.
 Peng~\etal~\cite{peng2021random} proposed reducing the space and time complexity of transformers from quadratic to linear.
 They simply enhance softmax approximation using random functions.
 Random Feature Attention (RFA) \cite{rawat2019sampled} uses a variant of softmax that is sampled from simple distribution-based Fourier random features \cite{rahimi2007random, yang2014quasi}.
-Using the kernel trick $exp(x.y) \approx \phi(x).\phi(y)$ of \cite{hofmann2008kernel}, softmax approximation is reduced to linear as shown in Figure~\ref{fig:self_attentions} (c).
-Moreover, the similarity of RFA connections and recurrent networks help in developing a gating mechanism to learn recency bias \cite{lstm, cho2014learning, schmidhuber1992learning}.
-RFA can be integrated into backbones easily to replace the normal softmax without much increase in the number of parameters, only $0.1\%$ increase.
-Plugging RFA into a transformer show comparable results to softmax, while gating RFA outperformed it in language models.
+Using the kernel trick $exp(x.y) \approx \phi(x).\phi(y)$ of \cite{hofmann2008kernel}, the softmax approximation is reduced to linear as shown in Figure~\ref{fig:self_attentions} (c).
+Moreover, the similarity of RFA connections and recurrent networks helps develop a gating mechanism to learn recency bias \cite{lstm, cho2014learning, schmidhuber1992learning}.
+RFA can be integrated into backbones easily to replace the normal softmax without increasing the number of parameters, only $0.1\%$ increase.
+Plugging RFA into a transformer shows comparable results to softmax while gating RFA outperformed it in language models.
 RFA executes 2$\times$ faster than a conventional transformer.